rotiyan/ttXRivet/README.md

 rivet-buildplugin RivetTTZ_analysis.so TTZ_analysis.cc
 ```

 (rivet-buildplugin is a script that links rivet libraries from afs.
 If you don't have afs, you should compile the .so with rivet libraries in appropriate cvmfs locations)

+#3.
+Running the analysis using the plugin
+Copy the plugin to the ``rivet-ana`` folder.
+The plugin can be ran standalone as well as an option to the ``Generate_tf.py`` script.

+The following procedure explains how to do a standalone analysis.

 Use and modify rivet_MC_jo.py accordingly and run the analysis.
 athena -c 'xs=' rivet_MC_jo.py